History of the United States government: Presidency of Rutherford B. Hayes (1877-1881)

 The presidency of Rutherford B. Hayes began with the Compromise of 1877.
 The results of the 1876 presidential election were contested in four states, leaving no candidate with a majority of electoral votes.
 It was agreed that the contested states would be resolved in Hayes' favor on the condition that he end the military occupation of the Southern states as president.
 This is credited as a major factor of the white supremacist Redeemers taking power, creating the Solid South voting bloc that would last for nearly a century.
 The debate over patronage and the spoils system also became more prominent under the Hayes administration, as President Hayes sought to do away with them in favor of civil service reform.
 The Half-Breed faction of Congress advocated for this civil service reform while the Stalwarts became a major political force in opposition to it.

 The Great Railroad Strike of 1877 took place early in Hayes' presidency.
 After it began to threat the security of the nation, Hayes ordered federal troops to end the strike.
 In response, the president's power to use the military in domestic conflict was curtailed by the Posse Comitatus Act in 1878.
 Bimetallism was briefly reestablished in 1878 with the Bland–Allison Act, which ordered the creation of millions of dollars in silver coins.
+The United States Coast Survey was renamed the United States Coast and Geodetic Survey in 1878 to reflect its growing involvement in geodesy.
 The United States Geological Survey was established as part of the Department of the Interior in 1879.
 The Department of the Post Office saw major reforms in 1880 to address corruption uncovered during the Star Route scandal.

 The first Supreme Court ruling on religious liberties was delivered in 1879 when the court ruled that religious duty is not justification for a crime in Reynolds v.
 United States.
 The Supreme Court also delivered a landmark ruling in Strauder v.
 West Virginia, ruling that excluding jurors based on race infringes on the right to due process.
 Washington's Birthday was established as a federal holiday in 1879.